AguaClara/Textbook/Sedimentation/Sed_Intro.rst

 Vertical Flow Sedimentation Tank
 ----------------------------------
-We will complete the same exercise for vertical flow sedimentation tanks.
+We will complete the same exercise for vertical flow sedimentation tanks shown in :numref:`figure_vertical_flow_tank_base`.
 In vertical flow sedimentation tanks, water flows up from the bottom of the reactor and exits near the top of the reactor.

 .. _figure_vertical_flow_tank_base: